 - 29.4% of discrimination suits filed in the U.S. in 2016 were sexual, including harassment

 - $125,000 is the average cost for small business to defend a discrimination suit

 - 11.7% chance that a U.S. small/medium businesses will face a discrimination lawsuit

-Take my advice – don’t wait to look into a PEO before your small business runs into employment nightmares.
+Take my advice - don't wait to look into a PEO before your small business runs into employment nightmares.
 Start today by getting a free quote from Stratus.hr!
-Simply fill out the form below and our business development team will be in touch with you shortly.
+Simply book a consultation and our business development team will be in touch with you shortly.